Altanis/mafia-backend/README.md

 # Mafia Backend

+## This GitHub commit is untested and may contain flawed code.

 This project is a WIP and is not fully finished yet.
 This will implement a previous project I was working on ([see here](https://github.com/CoderSudaWuda/chat-backend)) for players to communicate to eachother.